-- (1) Harassment is an act of discrimination prohibited by this Law, where it occurs in any circumstances where an act is prohibited under Parts 3 to 5. - (2) A person harasses another person (the "subject") if, in the circumstances described in paragraph (1), the person engages in unwanted conduct towards the subject that is related to a protected characteristic and which has the purpose or effect of - (a) violating the subject's dignity; or - (b) creating an intimidating, hostile, degrading, humiliating or offensive environment for the subject.

-- (3) In deciding whether conduct has the effect described in paragraph (2)(a) or (b) each of the following must be taken into account - (a) the perception of the subject; - (b) the circumstances of the case; and - (c) whether a reasonable person could regard the conduct as having that effect.
+- (1) Harassment is an act of discrimination prohibited by this Law, where it occurs in any circumstances where an act is prohibited under Parts 3 to 5. - (2) A person harasses another person (the "subject") if, in the circumstances described in paragraph (1), the person engages in unwanted conduct that is related to a protected characteristic and which has the purpose or effect of - (a) violating the subject's dignity; or - (b) creating an intimidating, hostile, degrading, humiliating or offensive environment for the subject.31 - (2A) A person also harasses the subject if the person engages in unwanted conduct of a sexual nature and which has the purpose or effect referred to in paragraph (2)(a) or (b).32 - (2B) A person also harasses the subject if - (a) the person or another person engages in unwanted conduct of a sexual nature or that is related to sex, sexual orientation or gender reassignment and which has the purpose or effect referred to in paragraph (2)(a) and (b); and - (b) because of the subject's rejection of or submission to the conduct, the person treats the subject less favourably than the person would have done if the subject had not rejected or submitted to the conduct.33 - (3) In deciding whether conduct has the effect described in paragraph (2)(a) or (b) each of the following must be taken into account - (a) the perception of the subject; - (b) the circumstances of the case; and - (c) whether a reasonable person could regard the conduct as having that effect.